Have you ever heard of the Fêtes Franco-Ecossaises in the middle of France?

 In this small town of about 5000 inhabitants, cultural exchanges with Scotland are important.
-In addition to the former Stuart Castle, there is a research center on the Auld Alliance, Pipe band classes (bagpipes and percussion), a pairing with Haddington (near Edinburgh) and of course the Franco-Scottish Feasts.
+In addition to the former Stuart Castle, there is a research center on the Auld Alliance a pairing with the town of Haddington (near Edinburgh) .
+You will also enjoy Pipe band classes (bagpipes and percussion) and, of course, the Franco-Scottish Feasts.

 So, why Aubigny-sur-Nère in Berry celebrates Scotland?

 The city was offered in 1423 by King Charles VII of France to Sir John Stewart Lord of Darnley (comte Jean Stuart de Darnley), constable of the Scottish army.
 This royal gift was a reward for the military support of Scotland, against the English, during the Hundred Years War.

 Thus, in the name of the Auld Alliance, 5000 to 6000 Scottish soldiers commanded by John Stuart fought alongside the French.
 This was the case in the Loire Valley to help Joan of Arc lift the siege of Orleans.
 John Stewart lost his life there with his step brother William.
 For nearly 400 years, the Stewart family retained their fiefdom until the end of their lineage in 1672.

 But since the Middle Ages, Scotland is still in the hearts of Aubigny-sur-Nère inhabitants.
 Moreover, these Franco-Scottish Festivals are the main testimony of it.
 The first took place in 1931 and since 1990 they are organized every year.